Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Conclusions

 \section{Conclusions}

 In this work, we have performed a detailed analysis of all possible degrees of freedom of the reference laser that could pose a security threat in \gls*{oil}-based \gls*{tfqkd} systems.
-We identified two new viable attack vectors: rapid intensity modulation of the injected reference, and Trojan signals at wavelengths well outside the optimal detection range of the watchdogs, equipped with sufficient power to pass through the system despite existing attenuation.
+We identified two new viable attack vectors: \gls*{fim} of the injected reference, and Trojan signals at wavelengths well outside the optimal detection range of usual watchdogs, equipped with sufficient power to pass through the system despite existing attenuation.

-To counter external intensity modulation of the generated pulse train, we recommend the use of a fast-\gls*{pd} as a watchdog, ideally as fast as the encoding itself, in order to take advantage of the fact that the reference signal is still at classical power levels before attenuation to the single-photon regime.
-Additionally, we propose placing a wide bandpass filter (say e.g. $0.05$~nm) centred on the reference wavelength, with all sidebands redirected to a dedicated detector: as we have shown, this allows for detection of spectral fluctuations in the output of the encoder laser that are generated by the manipulation of the \gls*{oil}.
+To counter external \gls*{fim} of the generated pulse train, we recommend the use of a fast-\gls*{pd} as a watchdog, ideally as fast as the encoding itself, in order to take advantage of the fact that the reference signal is still at classical power levels before attenuation to the single-photon regime.
+Additionally, we propose placing a narrowband filter (say e.g. $0.05$~nm wide) centered on the reference wavelength, with all sidebands redirected to a dedicated detector: as we have shown, this allows for detection of spectral fluctuations in the output of the encoder laser that are generated by the manipulation of the \gls*{oil}.

 Moreover, our results reveal that out-of-band reflections from the \gls*{oil} cavity create a clear pathway for high-power Trojan signals.
-Fortunately, this vulnerability can be effectively neutralised with straightforward measures.
+Fortunately, this vulnerability can be effectively neutralized with straightforward measures.
 By limiting incoming light exclusively to the spectral range of the watchdog \gls*{pd}, simple and commercially available optical filters can readily suppress any unintended wavelengths.
 These devices introduce minimal additional optical loss, typically in the order of a few tenths of a decibel, and can be seamlessly integrated into existing setups without substantial redesign.
+This, coupled with a periodic spectral verification and monitoring of Alice and Bob's lasers, comprehensively addresses the identified vulnerabilities, significantly reinforcing the practical security of \gls*{oil}-based \gls*{tfqkd} systems without compromising their performance.

-This, coupled with a periodic spectral verification and monitoring of Alice and Bob's lasers, comprehensively address the identified vulnerabilities, significantly reinforcing the practical security of \gls*{oil}-based \gls*{tfqkd} systems without compromising their performance.
+Although the proposed countermeasures will allow to close the identified security loopholes, we remark that their proper implementation is conditional on an accurate analysis of the system specifics and the application of an adequate security proof, establishing concrete values for the amount of required attenuation and filtering.
+To the best of our knowledge, to date no such proof exists, and while its derivation is beyond the scope of this paper, our results motivate the inclusion of information leakage induced by reference-beam attacks into future theoretical analyses of \gls*{tfqkd}.